• Skip to primary navigation

 • Add the warm milk and mix.

-• Divide the mixture between the two pie crusts.
+• Divide the mixture between the two cold, unbaked pie crusts.

 Notes

-To make brown butter, melt salted butter and continue cooking it until it is light brown in color.
+To make brown butter, melt salted butter and continue cooking it until it is light brown in color with a few darker flecks at the bottom.

-If desired, top with Cool Whip before serving.
+If desired, top with Cool Whip or whipped cream before serving.

 Nutrition